-- (1) A record under this Act of a legal proceeding is to be received by a court or judicial person as evidence of anything recorded in the record. - (2) A transcription of a record under this Act that is certified as being a transcription held- - (a) in the official records of the State Reporting Bureau; or by the officer in charge of those records or transcriptions is to be received by a court or judicial person as evidence of anything recorded in the transcription.
+- (1) A record under this Act of a legal proceeding is to be received by a court or judicial person as evidence of anything recorded in the record. - (2) A transcription of a record under this Act that is certified as being a transcription held- - (a) in the official records of the State Reporting Bureau; or - (b) by the body responsible for the safe custody of court transcriptions;

+by the officer in charge of those records or transcriptions is to be received by a court or judicial person as evidence of anything recorded in the transcription.